kickstarter/ios-oss/README.md

 1. Run `make bootstrap` to install tools and dependencies.
 1. Run `make test-all` to build and run tests on all platforms.

-## Deploying

-Beta and iTunes deployments happen by pushing to the remote `beta-dist` and `itunes-dist` branches respectively, which triggers CircleCI to create `*.ipa` and `*.dSYM` files and upload them to the appropriate service.
-This process can be done with a `make` command:

-* `make deploy`: deploy `master` to beta users
-* `BRANCH=feature make deploy`: deploy `feature` branch to beta users
-* `RELEASE=itunes make deploy`: deploy `master` to iTunes connect

-## Dependencies

-We make heavy use of the following projects, and so it can be helpful to be familiar with them:

 ## Some fun things to explore

 If you’re just looking for a quick glance at a few things we’re particularly